jmhuus/OpticNerve/README.md

-## Optic Nerve
+## Optic Nervep
-Optic Nerve is a desktop app that can control DSLR camera's via USB or packet radio to initiate new pictures, download images, and change various camera capture settings such as ISO, F-Stop, and Epxosure (Shutter).
+Optic Nerve is a desktop app that can control DSLR camera's via USB or packet radio to initiate new pictures, download images, and change various camera capture settings such as ISO, F-Stop, and Exposure (Shutter).

-##### USB
+### USB
 These commands are communicated directly to the DSLR via USB using the PTP protocol.
 Connecting a DSLR direclty to your MacOS or Linux machine allows you to issue these commands.

-##### Packet Radio (WIP)
+### Packet Radio (WIP)
 Optic Nerve can communicate with your DSLR wirelessly over packet radio.
-Packet radio is like dial-up over a ham radio, other wise known as a tranceiver or walkie talkie.
+Packet radio is like dial-up over a ham radio, otherwise known as a tranceiver or walkie talkie.
 With the help of two computers (recommended Raspberry Pi), Optic Nerve can serialize DSLR commands in the form of protocol buffers that are then transmitted over the air waves.
 A receiving radio running Optic Nerve will be listening for binary encoded data, issue the commands to the DSLR, and respond via packet radio to comfirm the request.

 ![Optic Nerve DSLR Tether](/example_screenshot.png)

-### Tech Stack
+## Tech Stack
 * jmhuus/pyptp to support sending PTP commands to DSLR using Python 3
 * ElectronJS
 * Angular

-### Setup Steps (for development)
+## Setup Steps (for development)
 * Set up virtualenv
     - `cd backend`
     - `virtualenv -p python3 env_optic_nerve`